MaundoJako/Global-Emissions-Data-2024/Airflow/README.md

 Install prequisites
   pip install os subprocess google datetime

-from airflow import DAG
-from airflow.operators.python_operator import PythonOperator from datetime import datetime from plugins.data_ingestion.data_ingestion import download_from_kaggle, upload_to_gcs #direction will be different in Git for reading simplicity.
-If trying to replicate, change the from command to the path to your plugin with same format as here.

 README.md
 Airflow Data Ingestion Plugin

-This repository contains the code for an Airflow DAG (Directed Acyclic Graph) designed to automate the process of ingesting data from Kaggle into Google Cloud Storage (GCS).
+This repository contains the code for an Airflow DAG designed to automate the process of ingesting data from Kaggle into Google Cloud Storage (GCS).
 The DAG consists of two tasks: downloading data from Kaggle and uploading it to GCS.
-Installation
-Prerequisites

-    Python 3.x
-    Apache Airflow
-    Google Cloud Storage

-Setup

-    Clone this repository to your local machine.
-    Install the required Python packages by running:
+Install prequisites

-    pip install -r requirements.txt
+  pip install os subprocess google datetime

 Usage
 Plugin Files